oceanum/zarrio/docs/source/index.rst

 Overview
 --------

 zarrio is a modern, clean library for converting scientific data formats (primarily NetCDF) to Zarr format.
-It was created as a complete rewrite of the original onzarr library to address maintainability issues while preserving all essential functionality and adding crucial parallel writing capabilities.
+It was created as rewrite of the original onzarr library to address maintainability issues while preserving all essential functionality.

 Key Features
 ------------